International University of the Health Sciences

 International University of the Health Sciences (IUHS) is a private medical school located in Basseterre, Saint Kitts and Nevis.
 It opened in 1998 with headquarters in Winnipeg, Manitoba, Canada and campus in Basseterre.
-The school is accredited by the government of St. Kitts & Nevis, listed in the World Health Organization (WHO) World directory of medical schools, and it has been assigned the FAIMER School ID: F0001171.
+The school is accredited by the government of St. Kitts & Nevis, listed in the World Health Organization (WHO) World Directory of Medical Schools, and it has been assigned the FAIMER School ID of F0001171.

 Programs

 Programs are open to both Kittian/Nevisian and foreign students.
-Both Bachelor of Medicine, Bachelor of Surgery (MBBS) and Doctor of Medicine degrees are available.
+Both Bachelor of Medicine, Bachelor of Surgery (MBBS) and MDDoctor of Medicine degrees are available.
+The school has a very high graduation rate and students often complete the program.

 Premedical program

 For students who have not obtained the prerequisite undergraduate degree for entrance into the medical school, IUHS offers an MBBS track which provides students with 90 credit hours of basic premedical curriculum.

 Medical program

 The school curriculum is based upon the US model, requiring four years of study including both a medical science program followed by clinical practicum.
 Completion results in a Doctor of Medicine degree.